avocadoboi/avo/README.md

     // the constructor or something.
 Otherwise, no mouse events will be recieved.
   }

-  // Other mouse events that you can override in your view are: handleMouseUp, handleDoubleClick, handleMouseMove,
+  // Other mouse events that you can override by default in your view are: handleMouseUp, handleDoubleClick, handleMouseMove,
-  // handleMouseScroll
+  // handleMouseScroll, handleMouseLeave and handleMouseEnter

   //------------------------------